What is the name of the form of government? Form of government

 Types of monarchies:

 Absolute monarchy (unlimited)- a state in which the monarch is the only supreme body in the country and all the fullness of state power is concentrated in his hands (Saudi Arabia, Oman).
-A special variety is the theocratic monarchy (Vatican).
+A special type is the theocratic monarchy (Vatican City).

-Estate-representative monarchy - a monarchy in which the power of the monarch is limited on the basis of the tradition of forming bodies according to the criterion of belonging to a certain estate ( Zemsky Sobor in Russia, the Cortes in Spain) and playing the role, as a rule, of an advisory body.
-There are currently no such monarchies in the world.
+Estate-representative monarchy is a monarchy in which the power of the monarch is limited based on the tradition of forming bodies according to the criterion of belonging to a particular estate ( Zemsky Sobor in Russia, Cortes in Spain) and playing the role, as a rule, of an advisory body.
+Currently, there are no such monarchies in the world.

-A constitutional monarchy is a monarchy in which the power of the monarch is limited on the basis of a special act (Constitution), where there is another supreme body of power formed by elections of representatives of the people (parliament).
+A constitutional monarchy is a monarchy in which the power of the monarch is limited on the basis of a special act (the Constitution), where there is another supreme body of power, formed through the election of representatives of the people (parliament).
 In turn, the constitutional monarchy is divided into:

-A dualistic monarchy is a state in which the monarch has full executive power, and also has some legislative and judicial powers.
-A representative body in such a state exists and performs legislative functions, but the monarch can impose an absolute veto on the adopted acts and, at his discretion, dissolve the representative body (Jordan, Morocco).
+A dualistic monarchy is a state in which the monarch has full executive power and also has some legislative and judicial powers.
+A representative body in such a state exists and carries out legislative functions, but the monarch can impose an absolute veto on adopted acts and, at his discretion, dissolve the representative body (Jordan, Morocco).

 Republic

-Republic - a form of government in which the highest bodies of state power are elected by the people, or formed by special representative institutions for a certain period and are fully responsible to the voters.
+A republic is a form of government in which the highest bodies of state power are elected by the people or are formed by special representative institutions for a certain period of time and bear full responsibility to the voters.

 Distinctive features of the republican form of government:

-There are always several higher authorities, while the powers between them are divided in such a way that one body is independent of the other (the principle of separation of powers);
+There are always several supreme authorities, and the powers between them are divided in such a way that one body is independent of the other (the principle of separation of powers);

 The head of state is the President, who exercises his power on behalf of the people;

-The highest authorities and officials are responsible to the population, which can be expressed in the following:
+The highest authorities and officials bear responsibility to the population, which can be expressed in the following:

-they are elected for a fixed term, after which their powers may not be renewed;
+they are elected for a certain period, after which their powers may not be renewed;

 Types of republics:

-Republics differ mainly in which of the authorities - parliament or the president - forms the government and directs its work, as well as to which of these governments is responsible.
+Republics differ mainly in which of the authorities - the parliament or the president - forms the government and directs its work, as well as to which of these the government is responsible.

-A mixed republic - in states with this form of government, strong presidential power is simultaneously combined with the presence of effective measures to control the parliament over the activities of the executive branch in the face of the government, which is formed by the president with the obligatory participation of the parliament.
-Thus, the government is simultaneously responsible to both the president and the country's parliament (Ukraine, Portugal, France).
+Mixed republic - in states with this form of government, strong presidential power is simultaneously combined with the presence of effective measures for parliamentary control over the activities of the executive branch in the form of the government, which is formed by the president with the mandatory participation of parliament.
+Thus, the government is responsible simultaneously to both the president and the parliament of the country (Ukraine, Portugal, France).

-There are two approaches to understanding the form of government: narrow - according to which the form of government is understood only as the position of the head of state, wide - in the form of government, among other things, they also include the political environment.
-As a result, in legal science, the form of government is understood as something in between.
+There are two approaches to understanding the form of government: narrow - according to which the form of government is understood only as the position of the head of state, wide - the form of government, among other things, also includes the political environment.
+As a result, in legal science the form of government is understood as something in between.

-Form of government represents an outwardly expressed institutional and functional characteristic of the structure of state power, the procedure for its acquisition and implementation, the mechanism of legal restriction and separation of powers.
+Form of government is an outwardly expressed institutional and functional characteristic of the structure of state power, the procedure for its acquisition and implementation, the mechanism of legal restrictions and division of power.

-TO features of the form of government should include:
+TO characteristics of the form of government should include:

 1. The structure of the highest bodies of state power (their composition, competence, principles of interaction);

-2. The nature of the relationship of the highest state authorities with other state bodies and with the population;
+2. The nature of the relationship between the highest state authorities and other state bodies and with the population;

 5. The degree of participation of the population in the formation.